Privacy-Aware Design of Distributed MIMO ISAC Systems: Introduction

 \section{Introduction}

-The evolution of multiple input multiple output (MIMO) technologies toward distributed implementations, in a cell-free setting, will serve as a infrastructure to support distributed integrated sensing and communication (ISAC) systems and networked sensing implementations~\cite{behdad-multi-static-2023}.
-While significant progress has been done in the literature to propose the best strategies for conciliating communication and sensing requirements, a primary concern in the design of the physical layer of ISAC is security and privacy \new{\cite{qu_privacy_2024}}.
-Particularly, the ability of malicious parties to use sensing information to track and locate targets can lead to the emerging of unprecedented attacks \new{\cite{wang_anti-malicious_2024}}. \new{However, methods for combating the security and privacy concerns inherent in ISAC has been proposed.
-For example \cite{su_secure_2023,10587082}, where the sensing functionality is utilized to locate attackers, and hamper eavesdroppers by artificial noise transmission.} While eavesdropping attacks have been addressed in a number of physical layer security-based solutions~\cite{9737364}, privacy attacks at the physical layer and countermeasures remain barely explored.
-A privacy attack model is proposed in~\cite{da-silva-multi-static-2023}, which consider an internal attacker that leverages the signals received from ISAC access points (APs) to estimate the position of targets by inferring the directions the APs originally beamforming their sensing signals toward these targets.
-Moreover, the work in~\cite{10587082} proposes a secure sensing scheme to prevent unauthorized sensing from a malicious communication user via beamforming design.
+The evolution of multiple-input multiple-output (MIMO) technologies toward distributed implementations, will serve as support infrastructure for distributed integrated sensing and communication (ISAC) systems and networked sensing~\cite{11021487}.
+While significant progress has been done to propose the best strategies for conciliating communication and sensing requirements~\cite{behdad-multi-static-2023}, a primary concern in the design of the physical layer of ISAC is security and privacy \new{\cite{11017670}}.
+Particularly, the ability of malicious parties to use sensing information to track and locate targets can lead to the emerging of unprecedented attacks \new{\cite{wang_anti-malicious_2024}}.
+Several methods have been proposed to address the security concerns inherent in ISAC systems.
+For instance, eavesdropping attacks have been addressed through a number of physical layer security-based safeguards~\cite{9737364,10587082}.
+For sensing based on radio-frequency signals, protection against human activity recognition from channel state information (CSI) has been widely addressed~\cite{9684968}.
+However, privacy attacks at the physical layer, along with corresponding countermeasures remain widely unexplored.
+In~\cite{da-silva-multi-static-2023}, a privacy attack model is introduced in which an internal adversary exploits the signals received from ISAC access points (APs) to infer the directions of the APs’ sensing beams and thereby estimate the location of sensing targets.

-Note that, different from~\cite{da-silva-multi-static-2023}, we propose a different version of the attack model.
-Additionally, we propose an iterative framework of two blocks, precoder design and access point selection, to reduce the impact of the attack.
-The precoder design aims at maximizing the signal-to-interference-plus-noise ratio (SINR) at the sensing receivers given communication constraints.
-The access point selection aims at minimizing the mutual information (MI) between the received signal at users and the sensing signal, by rearranging the access points that transmit ISAC signals and the sensing receivers.
+Herein, we propose a modification of the model presented in\cite{da-silva-multi-static-2023} to more accurately consider the distributed MIMO scenario.
+Furthermore, we propose an iterative framework of two blocks, precoder design and AP selection, to reduce the impact of the attack.
+The aim of the framework is to minimize the mutual information (MI) between the users' communication signal and the sensing signal.
+In particular, the AP selection stage determines whether an AP should transmit or receive ISAC signals, thereby strategically controlling information leakage.